 If you're struggling to sell your property then there are options available that can significantly increase your chances of selling!

-You can have as many property professionals as you like value a property using a variety of tried and tested methods but ultimately the market will decide what it's worth.
+You can have as many property professionals as you like value a property using a variety of tried and tested valuation methods but ultimately the market (buyers) will decide what it's worth.
 Estate agents can often over value a property in an effort to win the instruction with the intention of then reducing it later on.
 We backup all of our valuations with similar comparables but for other agents that's not always the case.
-If the price reduction is greater than 2% then you will also benefit from the property portals (Rightmove and Zoopla) emailing their massive database of buyers who have property alerts setup where your property matches their requirements.
-The property will also be highlighted as 'Reduced' which again helps to attract interest.
+If you reduce your asking price by more than 2% then you will also benefit from the property portals (Rightmove and Zoopla) emailing their massive database of buyers who have property alerts setup where your property matches their requirements.
+The property will also be highlighted as 'Reduced' which again helps to attract interest by moving the listing to the top of the search results page.
 Price reductions are probably the most powerful tool available when looking to find a buyer.

 There will more than likely be properties very similar to yours in the local area that are up for sale.
 Use a property portal such as Rightmove or Zoopla to search for similar properties and compare them on price, size and overall presentation.
 This is exactly the process your potential buyers will follow so it's important that your property appears to offer good value for money.